dPys/PyNets/README.md

 Step 4: PyNets extracts network statistics for both functional and structural graphs (see above metrics)

-Step 5: PyNets aggregates individual network data into group database
+Step 5: PyNets aggregates individual network data into a group database

 Step 6: PyNets reduces dimensionality of nodal metrics at the group level (in construction) using cluster analysis and/or PCA